Souvik-Mandal-Harvard/ES_GPU/README.md

 # Overview
 **Ethoscope is a "free for academic use" software that extracts behaviors from positional bodypoints, derived from pose estimator software (like [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut), [DeepPoseKit](https://github.com/jgraving/DeepPoseKit), [SLEAP](https://sleap.ai/) etc.), using unsupervised models.**

-Once Ethoscope is installed on the computer (please see the **Getting Started** section for the process), the next workflow is largely divided into 5 consecutive steps:
+Once Ethoscope is installed on the computer (please see the **Getting Started** section for the process) and working directories/paths are properly set, the next workflow is largely divided into 5 consecutive steps:

 ### STEP 1: Editing config.yaml
 Each animal system and experimental setup can be unique and defined by some parameters.
 This file contains such parameters necessary to be defined for the proper functioning of the rest of the workflow; users can change the parameters according to the need.
 For details of the parameters, please [click here](docs/config.md), or open the config.yaml file and follow the instructions.